UNG consolidating offices in Oregon

-For most of the past year, our Oregon office at 156 N. Main St. has been staffed only sporadically.
+For most of the past year, Unified Newspaper Group has had an office in Verona and another in Oregon that was staffed sporadically.

 That’s about to change.

-Over the next few weeks, Unified Newspaper Group will complete the process of consolidating our limited in-person operations to our downtown Oregon office.
-That includes vacating our longtime headquarters in Verona.
+Over the next few weeks, UNG, which publishes the Courier Hub, will complete the process of consolidating its limited in-person operations to the downtown Oregon office at 156 N. Main St. That includes vacating the longtime headquarters in Verona.

 The move will reduce our facility costs by about 90%, facilitating our commitment to the sustainability of local journalism.